PendingProgress/Bilinear_Interpolation/README.md

 interpolation.
 Although, the order of interpolation does not matter. i.e you can interpolate the y direction first, and then the x, or vice versa.
 Examples of this is shown in the code

 Example Implementation:
 Bilinear interpolation can be used in auto bed leveling of a 3D printer by determining the z offsets of known points on the bed with a proximity sensor.
-We can then use these known points to determine the necessary z offsets in the gcode for the first print layer.
+We can then use these known points to determine the necessary z offsets in the gcode for the first print layer using bilinear interpolation.